• Skip to content

 5. Be creative, find the place where it fits your décor perfectly

-There are many possibilities for using tree bark in home decor and I love that it is a recycled, free and versatile, local product.
-You may even discover some interior design uses on your own and have fun playing with it!
+There are many possibilities for using natural tree bark in home decor and I love that it is a recycled, free and versatile, local product.
+You may even discover some interior design uses on your own and have fun playing with this natural product!

-Pictured here are these ways I have used tree bark in interior design:
+There are so many possibilities for tree bark decorations.
+Pictured here are these ways I have used tree bark in interior design.

 Coffee Table Center Piece